-It is the policy of the Treasurer to invest public funds in accordance with all federal, state, and local governing statutes.
+The Treasurer will invest public funds in accordance with all federal, state, and local governing statutes.
 The Treasurer will invest public funds in a manner that preserves capital and ensures the protection of investment principal, allows adequate liquidity for any relevant municipal corporations (Participants), and achieves the highest investment return consistent with the primary objectives of safety and liquidity.